oracle/node-oracledb/doc/api.md

 [`extendedMetaData`](#propexecextendedmetadata) are *true* then additional information is included.

+- `byteSize`: the database byte size.
+This is only set for `oracledb.DB_TYPE_VARCHAR`, `oracledb.DB_TYPE_CHAR` and `oracledb.DB_TYPE_RAW` column types.
+- `dbType`: one of the [Oracle Database Type Constant](#oracledbconstantsdbtype) values.
+- `dbTypeClass`: the class associated with the database type.
+This is only set if the database type is an object type.
+- `dbTypeName`: the name of the database type, such as "NUMBER" or "VARCHAR2".
+For object types, this will be the object name.
+- `fetchType`: one of the [Node-oracledb Type Constant](#oracledbconstantsnodbtype) values.
 - `name`: The column name follows Oracle's standard name-casing rules.
 It will commonly be uppercase, since most applications create tables using unquoted, case-insensitive names.
-- `fetchType`: one of the [Node-oracledb Type Constant](#oracledbconstantsnodbtype) values.
-- `dbType`: one of the [Oracle Database Type Constant](#oracledbconstantsdbtype) values.
-- `byteSize`: the database byte size.
-This is only set for `oracledb.DB_TYPE_VARCHAR`, `oracledb.DB_TYPE_CHAR` and `oracledb.DB_TYPE_RAW` column types.
+- `nullable`: indicates whether `NULL` values are permitted for this column.
 - `precision`: set only for `oracledb.DB_TYPE_NUMBER`, `oracledb.DB_TYPE_TIMESTAMP`, `oracledb.DB_TYPE_TIMESTAMP_TZ` and `oracledb.DB_TYPE_TIMESTAMP_LTZ` columns.
 - `scale`: set only for `oracledb.DB_TYPE_NUMBER` columns.
-- `nullable`: indicates whether `NULL` values are permitted for this column.

 For numeric columns: when `precision` is `0`, then the column is simply a NUMBER.
 If `precision` is nonzero and `scale` is `-127`,